 - Buy aromatics like onion, garlic, ginger, green chili.

-- Prepare ginger & garlic paste: Using a mini food processor grind 1 cup chopped ginger + 1 cup garlic cloves + 2 tbsp olive oil to a semi-coarse blend.
+- Prepare ginger & garlic paste: Using a mini food processor grind 1 cup chopped ginger + 1 cup garlic cloves + 2 tablespoon olive oil to a semi-coarse blend.
 Store in ice-cube trays and freeze.
 2 days before the party transfer to refrigerator and defrost.
+Here is a detailed recipe for ginger garlic paste.

 - 2 days before the party: